 - 1. Turn off the main power switch. - 2.
-Use a 7-mm open-end wrench or your fingers to loosen the mechanical chassis drawer lock on the lower right side of the chassis (see the label on the inside of the lower door).
-Pull the drawer out a few inches. - 3.
-The distribution card is on the top of the mechanical chassis.
+Using 7-mm open-end wrench or your fingers, loosen the mechanical chassis drawer lock on the lower right side of the chassis (see the label on the inside of the lower door).
+Pull out the drawer a few inches. - The distribution card is on the top of the mechanical chassis.
 Labels printed on the card identify the various cables plugged into it.
 The connector for the vacuum degas pump, labeled VAC PUMP, is near the right rear corner of the card.
 Check the connection. - 4.
 Push the mechanical chassis drawer back in place, making sure the cables are not pinched.
-Retighten the drawer lock.
-Turn on the main power switch. - 5.
+Retighten the drawer lock. - 5.
+Turn on the main power switch. - 6.
 Retry the calibration.
-If the message reappears, notify Dionex.
+If the message reappears, contact Dionex for assistance.